Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 To say a thing is, well *a thing*, implies a few things about it:
 1. Boundedness.
 There is somewhere that it is and somewhere that it *isn't*.
 Furthermore, "where it is" is bounded.
 We should be able to draw a finite-volume box that completely encloses it.
 (This condition can, and will, be relaxed a little when we change from talking about where it *is* to where it *might be*.)
 The apparent counterexamples here are things like electromagnetic fields, which we understand to exist everywhere in the universe.
-However,
+However, *observations* of such fields are necessarily observations of local variations.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjcyOTYxNTksNTYxOTc1MzkwLC0xND
+eyJoaXN0b3J5IjpbLTEwMDUyOTk1MjYsNTYxOTc1MzkwLC0xND
 E3OTEyNzI4LC0xOTc0MTgyMDYwLC01NjYyNzcxNDYsLTE5NDQx
 OTY4NzRdfQ==
 -->